How to Convert Local Time to UTC in JavaScript

 Frequently Asked Questions

-Does Date.toISOString() automatically convert local time to UTC?
+Does Date.toISOString() convert local time to UTC?